atlasphp/Atlas.Query/docs/binding.md

     ->where('bar = ', $bar_value, \PDO::PARAM_LOB);
 ```

-Finally, if you bind an array inline, Atlas.Query will set a bind each element
+If you bind an array inline, Atlas.Query will set a bind each element separately
-separately with its own placeholder, comma-separate the placeholders, and wrap
+with its own placeholder, comma-separate the placeholders, and wrap them in
-them in parentheses.
+parentheses.
 This makes using an IN() condition very cnvenienent.

 ```php
 $bar_value = ['foo', 'bar', 'baz'];